ScottMo1202/HPML-Final-Proj/README.md

 Here is and example of running run-googlenet-VGG.py: <br>
 `python3 run-googlenet-VGG.py --cuda --aug=ColorJitter --model=vgg --numGPUs=2 --batchSize=32 --optimizer=sgd`<br>
 It means using VGG16 network with Color Jitter augmentation and SGD optimizer to train and test.
 The job will be run with training batch size 32 and on 2 GPUs.
+After training and testing, it will plot the training and testing accuracies/losses and save them in two pngs.
+For example, HorizontalFlip__train_test_accuracies_sgd_2_vgg.png means the accuracy plot using VGG16 network with Horizontal Flip and SGD on 2 GPUs.